samsquire/ideas4/README.md

 We can think of programs or code as queries.
 And we can tweak queries to be more efficient.

+If programs are algebraic relations we can reorder them!

+If we can reorder programs we can optimise them.
+This is what relational algebra allows us to do.

 So we can have whole program optimisation.

+If we model programs with pi calculus or lambda calculus or process calculus we can optimise programs automatically

+We can convert variable based programs into these calculuses and algebraic transformations.

 # 75. Internet Creator-advertiser-searcher utopia